erriko/tiny_py_scanner/README.md

 # tiny_py_scanner
-Really tiny scanner to scan your private subnet
+Really tiny scanner to scan your private subnet.
+It automatically discover your local IP address and checks the whole subnet.
+Can be used as a scripted security cron job.

 ## Requirements
 Python3 is required.